asidko/grid-trading-bot/README.md

 Edit `.env` with your Binance API credentials:
 - `BINANCE_API_KEY` - Your API key (required)
 - `BINANCE_API_SECRET` - Your API secret (required)
+- Link: https://www.binance.com/en/my/settings/api-management.
+Make sure to enable Spot Trading permissions (you have also provide your IP to allow this option).

 ### Start Services